Project Management Basics

 How long should this plan be?

-For behaviour and discipline issues, go for two or three iterations one week each.
-After that, you can extend to another month to see whether the results are stable.
+For behavior and discipline issues, go for two or three iterations, one week each.
+After that, you can extend it to another month to see whether the results are stable.

-When you have a performance or competence issues, it will take longer.
+When you have performance or competence issues, it will take longer.
 Usually, I take one month probation period.
-During this period a person should learn or master some essential knowledge or skills.
+During this period, a person should learn or master some essential knowledge or skills.

 Here is a pro tip.